wareya/pred_recdec/README.md

 # Pred Recdec

-"Predicated" recursive descent parsing framework.
+Predicated recursive descent parsing framework.
 Write 90% of your grammar in plain BNF, skip the boilerplate, and write the remaining 10% as hooks.
 Supports most slightly context-sensitive grammars, including typedefs.
-Basic lookahead and optimized "tail calls" are built in, so you don't have to add hooks for super basic LL(k) functionality, just write the peek statements.
+Basic lookahead and "optimized tail calls" are built in, so you don't have to add hooks for super basic LL(k) functionality, just write the peek statements.
 This mirrors how most high-performance parsers are written today, just in a BNF shell.

+As soft proof, I wrote a working C99 grammar (src/grammar.txt).
+It successfully parses the preprocessor output of both gcc and clang `#include`-ing a kitchen sink worth of stdlib headers.

 Features: